livioso/SimpleGraphPlot/README.md

 	$ Rscript SimpleGraphPlot.r Input.csv  ";" "Label for X axis" "Label for Y axis" Output.pdf

-Where Input.csv is the input file with values separated by ";".
+Where Input.csv is the input file with values separated by commas.

 The resulting file looks like this [this](Output.pdf)